LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-many.rst

 Using model binding, our method takes a valid parameter of type ``EventTagDTO``.
 Since we referenced the ``event`` and ``tag`` fields of our DTO when rendering the form (in the template, using ``th:field``), our submitted form should contain all of the data necessary to create an ``EventTagDTO`` instance.
 This instance will be valid if both ``event`` and ``tag`` are non-null.

+The reasons for creating a DTO model should hopefully be a bit clearer by now.
+Using a DTO allows us to create and validate these objects through model binding.
+The same event and tag relationship information could be processed without a DTO, but this would require passing query parameters for the IDs of both ``event`` and ``tag`` objects, querying the ``eventRepository`` and ``tagRepository`` for these items, validating those objects, etc. Simply put, the DTO makes this procedure cleaner and easier.

-Lines 130-131 retrieve the values of these fields from the DTO.
+Once we have a valid DTO, lines 130-131 retrieve the values of its.
 Then, as long as the given event doesn't already have the given tag, we add the tag to it's collection in lines 132-134.
 Finally, we save the ``event`` to ``eventRepository``, which results in the relationship being stored in the database.

 Exactly *how* this relationship is stored utilizes a new type of SQL table.